Cwantic/Documentation/Settings/Databases/Piping.md

 # Piping

-In this section, libraries of piping elements can be created.
+In this section, piping libraries can be created.

 A library is a **JSON** file with a name, units and a list of pipe sizes, bend, reducer, welding tee and flange definitions.